garethgeorge/backrest/docs/src/docs/multihost.md

 1. Configure both instances with unique **Instance IDs** (Settings > General)
 2. On the server, generate a **pairing token** with the desired permissions
-3. On the client, add the server as a **known host** using the pairing token
+3. On the client, add the server as a **known host** using the pairing token and the server's instance URL.
 4. The client connects and is automatically registered as an authorized client on the server

 ## Step 1: Generate a Pairing Token (Server)